alexsalisbury/todoist-api/source/includes/rest/v8/_comments.md

     })
 ```

-Updates a comment and returns an empty body with a HTTP status code 204
+Updates a comment and returns an empty body with a HTTP status code 204.

 ### JSON body parameters

 Parameter | Required | Description
 --------- | -------- | -----------
-content *String* | Yes | New content for the comment
+content *String* | Yes | New content for the comment.

 ## Delete a comment